BrielleLinna/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The-Tech-Academy-Basic-C-Sharp-Projects
 This showcases various projects and assignments that utilize the C# programming language and the .NET framework.
-Below are some of the more complex projects that showcase different outcomes of using C# and .NET.
+Below are some of the more complex projects that showcases C# and .NET.

 PROJECTS:
 -Twenty One Game